dervish77/RetroComp/README.md

 * RetroComp system *should* support a Serial I/O module that provides serial input and output.
   * Serial I/O module **shall** support one serial interface connector as a 4 pin header.
     * Serial I/O module **shall** support a TTL style serial interface.
     * Serial I/O module *should* support an RS232 style serial interface.
   * Serial I/O module *should* support at least one additional serial interface.

 * RetroComp system **shall** support a Parallel I/O module that provides parallel input and output.
   * Parallel I/O module **shall** support one parallel interface connector as an 8 pin header.
+    * Parallel I/O module **shall** support TTL compatible levels on this interface.
   * Parallel I/O module *should* support at least one additional connector as an 8 pin header.

 * RetroComp code library **shall** support enough software elements to boot up and execute manually entered code.